gallingern/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.0%					| Vehicles over 3.5 metric tons prohibited		|
 | 0.0%					| Ahead only									|

+Certainty: 100%

+The model is wrong here, though the top three are all similar looking speed limit signs.

 Image 2: Stop 79%

 | Probability			| Prediction									|